 What if I have a Federal Perkins Loan?

-You will need to do an exit interview for your Perkins Loan through the Business Office website.
-You will not have access to SOLAR or your transcripts until you complete your exit interview.
+You will need to do an exit interview for your Perkins Loan through our loan service provider, University Accounting Services (UAS).
+Please be aware you will not have access to SOLAR or your transcripts until you complete your exit counseling.